starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

     local TupleFour = (a=5) # An assignment does not require a trailing comma.

 A tuple may be named and defined by the elements it contains.
 This may be useful where a function has arguments in the form of a tuple.
-Below function returns a tuple defined with two ``felt`` expressions.
+For example, the following function returns a tuple defined with two ``felt`` expressions.

 .. tested-code:: cairo syntax_tuple_empty